Jeshvithareddy/Modular_Tic-tac-toe/README.md

 # Modular_Tic-tac-toe

   A simple, clean, and modular Tic-Tac-Toe game in the C programming language.
   Designed for beginners, preparation, and GitHub portfolio projects.

+ Abstract:

+- This project is a modular, two-player Tic-Tac-Toe game developed in C using arrays, loops, and user-defined functions.
+It accepts real-time user input, updates the game     board dynamically, and checks for win or draw conditions after every move.
+The project demonstrates strong fundamentals of structured programming and problem-solving in C.

  Functional Requirements :

 - The game must run in a terminal.
 - Board size is fixed at 3×3.
 - Two players (X and O) take turns.
-- Program must:
+- Program will:
   - Display the board after every move.
   - Check for valid moves.
   - Detect wins (rows, columns, diagonals).